m-yosefpor/enhancements/enhancements/ingress/bind-options.md

-Specifying `spec.endpointPublishingStrategy.type: HostNetwork` and omitting `spec.endpointPublishingStrategy.hostNetwork` or `spec.endpointPublishingStrategy.hostNetwork.bindOptions` is valid and specifies the default behavior, which is to use the default ports to bind to.
+Specifying `spec.endpointPublishingStrategy.type: HostNetwork` and omitting `spec.endpointPublishingStrategy.hostNetwork` or `spec.endpointPublishingStrategy.hostNetwork.bindOptions` is valid and implies the default behavior, which is to use the default ports to bind to.
 The API validates that any value provided for the ports defined in `spec.endpointPublishingStrategy.hostNetwork.bindOptions` is greater than `1`, and lower than `30000` (to avoid conflicts with 30000-32767 nodePort services range).